cterdam/dotfiles/README.md

   - Also install [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) with `git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm`.

-  - Don't worry about installing actual plugins for now: `cterdam.tmux.conf` will take care of it.
+  - Don't worry about installing actual plugins for now: `dot/tmux.conf` will take care of it.

 ### 4. Activate shell scripts

 - We have not dealt with `zshrc` in the new system yet, but the Conda and Oh My Zsh installation scripts should have created one in the home directory.
-Read it through, but everything there should already be incorporated into `cterdam.zshrc` which will be installed later.
+Read it through, but everything there should already be incorporated into `zshrc` which will be installed later.
 So just delete it so we can use our own shell script:

   ```zsh